achieven/my-pages/README.md

-The machines are hosted by digital ocean with Ubuntu 16.04.1 x64
+The machines are hosted by digital ocean with Ubuntu 16.04.1 x64, with nginx as Web Server
 For instuctions in the remote machine, see https://github.com/achieven/how-to-host-in-digital-ocean